Avaiga/taipy-doc/docs/manuals/core/config/job-config.md

 # Standalone mode

+!!!
+Warning

+    We do not encourage using Taipy Core in an interactive Python environment such as Jupyter Notebook or iPython.
+However, if you find the need for it, please note that when using the standalone mode in an interactive environmentcontext, the function to be provided to a task configuration must be defined in a separated Python module (or a .py file) and not in the interactive platform.
+For reference, please visit:[multiprocessing — Process-based parallelism — Python 3.11.1 documentation](https://docs.python.org/3/library/multiprocessing.html#using-a-pool-of-workers)

 With the _standalone_ mode, Taipy executes the `Job^` in its own execution context.
 You can configure the standalone mode with the following config: